snoyberg/posa-chapter/warp.md

 and the parent process just works to deliver signals.
 However, if N is 1, `mighty` does not creates one child process.
 The executed process itself serves HTTP.
-Also, `mighty` stays its terminal if debug mode is on.
+Also, `mighty` stays in its terminal if debug mode is on.

 When we took profile of `mighty`, we surprised that the standard function to format date string